-One of the most advanced orthopedic procedures, MAKOplasty®, utilizes the precision of a robotic arm during surgery.
+Mako robotic-arm assisted surgery is one of the most advanced orthopedic procedures.
 It allows surgeons to perform a partial resurfacing, targeting only the arthritic portion of the knee while preserving the healthy

 bone and tissue.
 It is less invasive than other procedures so your recovery time is drastically shortened.